microsoft/msticpy/docs/source/data_acquisition/DataProv-MSSentinel.rst

 Changes from the previous implementation
 ----------------------------------------

-* By default, it uses the *MSTICPy* built-in Azure authentication by default - you do not have to specify parameters to enable this.
+* Uses the *MSTICPy* built-in Azure authentication by default - you do not have to specify parameters to enable this.
 * Supports simultaneous queries against multiple workspaces (see below).
 * Supports user-specified timeout for queries.